U.S. yields set to spoil ECB easing party for emerging markets

 “U.S. rates ... are always a critical issue for emerging markets, a far more important driver than what the ECB does.
 We have a view that U.S. yields have to move higher,” says Philip Poole, head of global research at Deutsche Asset Management.

-“We see the U.S. recovery becoming more self-sustained and yields becoming more normalized.”
+“We see the U.S. recovery becoming more self-sustained and yields becoming more normalised.”

 A big test looms on Friday in data that analysts predict will show a healthy 218,000 U.S. jobs added last month.